Zambia’s National Policy that governs GENETICALLY MODIFIED ORGANISMS (

 Add your name now to the list of those concerned.

-The proposed new policy (draft of December 2020) will result in the complete change in Zambia’s legal framework on GMOs.
+If the revision is approved by Cabinet, it will result in the complete change in Zambia’s legal framework on GMOs.
 The new draft positions GMOs and the technologies used to engineer them, as being nationally and globally accepted.
 This is NOT THE CASE.

 GMOs are a highly contentious issue around the world - and put much at risk.